Sydney RiverCat

-The Sydney RiverCats are a class of catamarans operated by Transdev Sydney Ferries on the Parramatta River.
+The RiverCat was a class of catamarans built for the State Transit Authority for use on the Parramatta River.

 History

 In 1991 the State Transit Authority ordered six Grahame Parker Design designed RiverCats from NQEA, Cairns to operate Parramatta River services.

 Named after famous Australian female athletes, the first was delivered in early 1992.
 They replaced First Fleet class ferries on the Circular Quay to Meadowbank service on 7 May 1992.
 In December 1993 they began operating to Parramatta.

 In October 1995, a seventh vessel built by Wavemaster International in Henderson, Western Australia was delivered, named Nicole Livingstone.
 In 2000, Marlene Mathews participated in the 2000 Summer Olympics torch relay.

-Although primarily operating Parramatta River services, they also operate other Transdev Sydney Ferries services.
+Although primarily operating Parramatta River services, they also occasionally operated other Transdev Sydney Ferries services.

+The last vessel of the class was withdrawn on the 9 March 2026, with all 7 vessels having been scrapped by May 2026.